Including Certificate Authority Root Certificates in Java

 Answers to the following questions

-What business purpose will certificates issued from these root certificates serve?
+What business purpose and applications (ex: code signing, SSL Client SSL Server, S/MIME, etc) will certificates issued from these root certificates serve?

 What is the validation process for someone requesting a certificate issued from these roots?